 The dinners were amazing.
 They had a few meals that were offered every night such as a pasta dish and sliders.
-Each night it was fun to see what we were going to be offered.
-I tried to something new each night and was always pleasantly surprised!
+But the real fun came with checking the menu each night to see what “specials” were being served.
+I tried to get something new each night and was always pleasantly surprised!
 The one dish that stood out the most was salmon with a honey mustard drizzle and potatoes.
 It was my first time having salmon and what a great introduction it was!

 Of course, we also ordered room service late at night!
 Royal serves it free all day until midnight to around 6 am.
 We just ordered sandwiches, cookies, and tea.
 In addition to our late night room service calls, we would stop in one of the many cafes/bars off the promenade.
 While some served beer and wine for an additional price, others served free pizza and sandwiches and we couldn’t pass those up!